idsia-robotics/navground/docs/background/accessors.rst

 - add, when it makes sense, an second accessor to *mutable* attributes, suffixed by ``_ref`` or by ``_copy``, depending on the case.

-For examples, the primary property :py:meth:`navground.core.Behavior.target` returns the target by copy, while the secondary :py:meth:`navground.sim.Behavior.target_ref` returns it by reference.
+For examples, the primary property :py:meth:`navground.core.Behavior.target` returns the target by copy, while the secondary :py:meth:`navground.core.Behavior.target_ref` returns it by reference.
 Using them, setting the orientation of a behavior's target can be done by assigning a new target

 .. code-block:: python